dataflow-data/UptimeBuddy/README.md

 ### 🔔 Instant Notifications
 Get alerted when a monitored service goes down.

-### 📊 Uptime Monitoring
-Track the status of your services over time.

 ### ⚙️ Customizable
 Set up monitored websites and configure alert preferences.